THXel/Linux-Mint-Wallpaper-Studio-/README.md

 ## 🐞 Issues and Feedback

-If something does not work correctly, please include as much detail as possible:
+If something does not work correctly, please include:

 - Linux Mint version
 - desktop environment
-- whether you are using Cinnamon / X11
+- whether you use Cinnamon / X11
-- installation method
 - package version
-- exact wallpaper type
+- wallpaper type
 - steps to reproduce
 - screenshots
 - terminal output
-- whether the problem happens with local media, playlists, or Wallpaper Engine sync
+- whether the issue affects local media, HTML, applications, playlists, or Wallpaper Engine imports

 ---